Rajadhiraja I: Regency

-Military Campaigns
+Military campaigns

 Revolts in Lanka

 The Buddhist text Mahavamsa shows that the years following the defeat and deportation of the Sinhalese king Mahinda V by Rajendra in 1017 CE were filled with revolt and anarchy due uprisings by the Sinhalese subjects against the reign of the Chola invaders.
 Mahinda was captured and transported to the Chola country as prisoner where he died 12 years later.
 Mahinda's son Kassapa had formed the resistance against the Chola occupiers and the revolts were centered on Kassapa.

 Kassapa managed to face off the almost 95,000 strong Chola army for over six months and push them northwards from the Rohana area in southern Sri Lanka he then crowned himself Vikramabahu in 1029 C.E.
 Cholas never intended to subjugate the entire island of Sri Lanka and only occupied the whole island for a period of about 10 years.
 Sinhalese resistance was assisted by various Pandyan princes against their common enemy.
 Pandyas had a very close political as well as marital relationship with the Sinhalese.

 During Rajadhiraja's reign this became very acute as Vikramabahu launched an all out attack on the Tamil armies to expel them from the island.
-He was assisted by a Pandya prince Vikarama Pandya and Jagatpala, a prince from the distant Kanauj in North India.
+He was assisted by a Pandya prince Vikarama Pandya and Jagatpala, a prince from the distant Kanyakubja in northern India.
 Rajadhiraja's forces battled and killed these princes.

 The version of the Mahavamsa has to be taken in the right perspective in that it states itself to be a Buddhist chronicle and its point of view is only supposed to favour Buddhist subjects.
 We cannot expect it to speak in very complimentary terms about non-Buddhist kings.
-In any case, at least in war, the Cholas were known to be very uncompromising with their enemies and believed in eliminating them rather than setting them free. whether it was the "Chalukyas", "Pandyas" or the "Ilangai kings"... their treatment was the same, which the Mahavamsa chroniclers found inhuman.
-What is valorous and uncompromising warfare on the part of the Cholas was described as brutal conduct when it came to describing defeats of the rulers of Eelam (Sri Lanka).
+In any case, at least in war, the Cholas were known to be very uncompromising with their enemies and believed in eliminating them rather than setting them free. whether it was the "Chalukyas", "Pandyas" or the "Sinhalese kings"... their treatment was the same, which the Mahavamsa chroniclers found inhuman.

 The Chola provinces in Lanka were a separate administrative division of the empire.
 The deep southern half was however a Sinhalese stronghold in perpetual conflict with the Cholas.
 Prince Kitti, son of Vikramabahu became Vijayabahu in 1058 CE and took over the leadership of the resistance.
 The generals of Cholas executed the captured Lankan generals along with their family members.